Article - Election Law

 C. an accessible online portal;

 E. an in–person visit to the local board office.

 (5) If the intent of the voter is not clearly demonstrated, the local board shall reject only the vote for that office or question.

 (6) If an absentee voter casts a vote for an individual who has ceased to be a candidate, the vote for that candidate may not be counted, but that vote does not invalidate the remainder of the ballot.

-(e) At the end of each day of canvassing, a local board shall prepare and release a report of the unofficial results of the absentee ballot vote tabulation.
+(e) Beginning after the polls close on election day, at the end of each day of canvassing, a local board shall prepare and release a report of the unofficial returns of the absentee ballot vote tabulation.